 Jean grew up on a farm in Western Canada and loves to ski, travel, and write.
 She holds a sociology degree with distinction from the University of Lethbridge.
-She’s worked as an entertainment reporter, beekeeper, ski instructor, high school librarian, and children’s library program director in the public library system.
-She currently lives with her husband, daughter, son, and two cuddly cats and plans on it staying that way.
+She has worked as an entertainment reporter, beekeeper, ski instructor, high school librarian, and children’s library program director in the public library system.
+She currently lives with her husband, daughter, son, and a big shaggy dog in the middle of a Lego pile.

 Jean on Passion and Parenting: A Message for Parents

 What do I really think about parenting?
 What do I value and hold dear?
 What do I believe?
 Read my message to parents here.